inecsoft/terraform-course/ses/README.md

 ### __Verify your email address with SES__
   * Email address
+  * Set email address, confirm and Test the email
 ***
 ### __Send Email through amazon SES with SMTP__
 #### __SMTP Connections__